-Plug into power
+Plug into a power source

-Wall power outlet
+Wall power socket

 Plug your charging cable into a USB 2.0 or 3.0 port on a computer that's on and not in sleep mode.
 Don’t use the USB ports on your keyboard.

-Plug your cable into a powered USB hub, docking station, or other Apple-certified accessory.
+Plug your cable into a powered USB hub, docking station or other Apple-certified accessory.

-As your device charges, you'll see a lightning bolt beside the battery icon in the status bar, or a large battery icon on your lock screen.
+As your device charges, you'll see a lightning bolt beside the battery icon in the status bar, or a large battery icon on your Lock screen.